 Proper pricing and merchandising are important to establish the reputation of a brand as a premium quality product.
 Improper merchandising technique may diminish brand identity, resulting in lower margins to exporters.
-Selling direct from supplier to foreign distributor enhances the ability to ~cotrolormetranticing techniques and prices.
+Selling direct from supplier to foreign distributor enhances the ability to reotro or mercrantising recrimques and prices.
 Most export companies will work closely with the supplier in establishing pricing policy.